-- 1. The Tribunal shall be funded by its membership and by the International Chapters, pursuant to the Charter, and by way of application and court fees, as appropriate and agreed to by the Board of Trustees. - 2.
+- 1. The Tribunal shall be funded by its membership and by the International Chapters, pursuant to the Charter, and by way of application and court fees, as appropriate and agreed to by the Board of Trustees.
+The Tribunal may receive additional funding from any source. - 2.
 The Registrar of the Tribunal shall assume responsibility for the internal financial management of the Tribunal.